 - Insulin-like Growth Factor Binding Protein-3 (IGFBP-3) also blocks pores

-- Interleukin 1 Alpha (IL-1 Alpha) which promotes inflammation.
+- Interleukin 1 Alpha (IL-1 Alpha) promotes inflammation.

 Does almond milk cause acne?